 5 Signs Of Anxiety In Cats

-March is officially Pet Anxiety Awareness Month, which is why we asked our Vet Nurse and Behaviourist Expert Beth to write a blog on the signs of stress and anxiety in cats, helping you to know what to look out for.
+Lots of cats can suffer with anxiety for various reasons, which is why we asked our Vet Nurse and Behaviourist Expert Beth to write a blog on the signs of stress and anxiety in cats, helping you to know what to look out for.

 It may seem obvious but our cats will often seek out hiding spots when feeling under threat.
 For some this may be under the bed or in a nice cosy cupboard, for others it may be under some foliage or even in a neighbours house!
 While some cats may be less confident than others and often spend time away from the hustle and bustle, we all know the behaviour that is ‘normal’ for our feline friends.
 If they suddenly start spending prolonged periods of time hidden away it may be due to feeling stress or anxiety.